brennane/RepRapGuru/Essential_Upgrades.md

 - `M303 S85 C8 E-1` (tune the heatbed (E-1) to 85C, eight rounds)
 - `M304 P313.89 I58.05 D424.30` (apply the results)
 - `M500` (save to firmware memory)

+# PID tuning

+A software note regarding the hardware changes.

+The hotend and hotbed changed I had to change this.
+And then came _The Troubles_.
+Once you start changing power consumption or heat mechanisms things will change, I learned a handy few things along the way.

+PID tuning is where art meets science, with a good dose of art.

+I tried the auto-tuning regiment but had trouble at higher powers and when the system is running during a print, so ended up having to finesse the results using decent guidance.

+The the "Calibration" page for details.

 # Filament storage (~ $5)